Ninja Combi Multicooker review – after a year in my kitchen, this non-toxic air fryer has pretty much replaced my oven

 Test 1: steaming

-Even though I'm not someone who steams fruit and vegetables regularly, I used the Combi a lot.
-In fact, I found myself steaming more than I normally would.
+Before the Ninja Combi, I wasn't somebody who steamed fruit and vegetables regularly.
+These days, I use it a lot.
 It won't sound like the Combi is much different from placing a steamer on top of a pan on the stove, but it is.
 The timer and settings mean that you can set the Combi running and it will steam until the pre-set timer is finished.
 There's no risk of oversteaming or your pan boiling over because the Combi controls it all.

 Test 2: prooving